 Day 14-15: Playa del Carmen

 Take the coach bus from Mérida to Playa del Carmen.
 Playa del Carmen is a city located along the Caribbean Sea in the state of Quintana Roo.
-It is a popular tourist city which features a wide array of tourist activities due to its geographical location in the Riviera Maya.
+It is a popular tourist city that offers a variety of tourist activities due to its geographical location in the Riviera Maya.
 Playa del Carmen is an hour drive from Cancun.

-Cancun is closest airport to fly to your international destination.
+Cancun is closest airport to fly out to your international destination.

 Fifth Avenue (Playa del Carmen) |